 This is the Philips LFH-6212 which I am told is compatible with Transcribe! for Windows.
 If you try it on Mac or Linux, do let me know if it works.

-This is the Philips LFH-2310/2320/2330 which I am told is compatible with Transcribe! for Windows.
-If you try it on Mac or Linux, do let me know if it works.
+This is the Philips LFH-2310/2320/2330 which I am told is compatible with Transcribe! for Windows and Mac.
+If you try it on Linux, do let me know if it works.